 An Advanced Degree In Math

-Because guys, have you seen math homework lately?
+have you ?
 For one thing they are introducing concepts to small children that I didn't see until high school.
-My kindergartener was legit doing basic algebra last year.
+My kindergartener was seen math homework lately legit doing basic algebra last year.
 Above and beyond that, they are teaching math in a completely different way that confuses and even angers us traditionalists.

 Honestly, if you actually dive into it a little bit (and it's all readily available on the internet) not only is it not actually all that difficult and it's usually better way of understanding math than we oldsters were taught.
 So don't get huffy about common core math, my friends.
 Instead, look into it!
 You might learn something.